Difference Between Au Pair and Nanny

 Au pairs are single women who have no children of their own.

-A nanny is a child care specialist who works in the home of a family.
-A nanny is hired by a family to offer the greatest degree of specialized child care and attention to the children of the household.
+A nanny is a childcare specialist who works in a family’s home.
+A family hires a nanny to offer the greatest degree of specialized child care and attention to the children of the household.

 Comparison Table